helgoboss/reaper-rs/README.md

 ### 3. High-level API

 This API builds on top of the medium-level API.
-It makes a break with the "flat functions" nature of the original REAPER C++ API and replaces it with an API that uses reactive and object-oriented paradigms.
+It makes a break with the "flat functions" nature of the original REAPER C++ API and replaces it with an API that uses object-oriented paradigms.
 This break makes it possible to provide an intuitive API which can be used completely without `unsafe`.

 Status: